SmartTokenLabs/token-negotiator/examples/ticket-issuer/README.md

 1. install dependancies `npm i` or `yarn`
 2. run `npm start` or `yarn start`

+if running this example outside of the repository:

+1. locate and remove this from package.json file  `"token-negotiator": "file:../../",`
+2. and run `npm i @alphawallet/token-negotiator`.

 ### to build the application

 1. build `npm build` or `yarn build`